GSA/challenges-and-prizes/_all-challenges/1240-barriers-to-underserved-groups-in-underserved-areas-from-equal-access-to-doe-procurement-opportunities.md

 * As a registered participant (each, a “User”), you will then be able to participate in the EPIC Campaign by submitting new ideas, commenting on ideas, and voting on ideas.
 * Once logged into <https://ofpp.ideascalegov.com/>, select the Barriers to Underserved Groups In Underserved Areas from Equal Access to DOE Procurement Opportunities link under “Active Campaigns” to review full details about the challenge.
 * To submit a new idea, click the “Submit Idea” button.
 After giving your idea a short title, you will be asked to tell us about your idea or barrier and how it contributes to disparity or inequity in the federal marketplace.

+#### Submission URL

+Please use the following URL to submit your responses: <https://ofpp.ideascalegov.com/>